 On the day

 Leave plenty of time before your session starts.
-It is a little bit of a trek up the mountain, especially juggling a 10 month old, 2.5 year old and all the snow gear.
-I brought the stroller for my youngest, and this was a big mistake.
-The beginning part of the walk is thick gravel and not made for pushing a stroller!
-We ended up ditching it at the bottom and climbing up with kids, snowsuits and all.
+It is a little bit of a trek up the mountain, especially juggling three kids and snow gear, plus leaving time to find your rentals.
 You don’t get the snow shoes until you reach the rental place just below the snowplay.
 There is a bit more mucking around here to find the right shoe size, getting the kids dressed, popping on beanies, gloves and scarves and finally making your way to play.

 I’ll be upfront with you.
 We were unprepared and it ate into our session time.